Orchesty/orchesty/docusaurus/documentation/docs/get-started/Orchesty-Store.md

 The Orchesty Store is available as a [public package](https://www.npmjs.com/package/@orchesty/nodejs-connectors).
 Running `pnpm install @orchesty/nodejs-connectors` in the `nodejs-sdk` directory will download the package and store it among our **node_modules**.

 :::info
 The `nodejs-sdk` directory is valid when using [Orchesty-skeleton](../get-started/installation.md), which uses package manager **pnpm**.
-The package can of course be installed into any application you want to integrate with Orchesty.
+The package can be installed into any application you want to integrate with Orchesty.
 :::

 </TabItem>